determined-ai/determined/docs/reference/experiment-config-reference.rst

        pattern: ".*CUDA out of memory.*"
        action: cancel_retries

-When a log policy matches, its name will be displayed as a label in the WebUI, allowing for easy identification of specific issues during a run.
-These labels will appear in both the run table and run detail views.
+When a log policy matches, its name appears as a label in the WebUI, making it easy to identify specific issues during a run.
+These labels are shown in both the run table and run detail views.

 These settings may also be specified at the cluster or resource pool level through task container defaults.